nahdukesaba/be-assignment/README.md

 ## How to Run

 - Verify and download dependencies `make build`
-- Run the docker to serve database `make docker`
+- Run the the service using docker with `make docker`
+- To stop the docker use `make stop`
-- Run the application `make run`
+- To remove the docker container use `make down`

 ### API List